 Gains arising from fair value changes of monetary gold recognised in other comprehensive income, within fair value reserves for monetary gold, are recognised as realized gains in profit or loss account at the sale date.
-Net realised gains from the sale of 48,000 ounces of monetary gold carried out during 2022 amount to KM 60,014 thousand.
+In 2023, the Central Bank has not carried out monetary gold sales (2022: Net realised gains from the sale of 48,000 ounces of monetary gold amounted to KM 60,014 thousand).